About Forest Schools

 Welcome to Forest Schools Birmingham Community Interest Company.

 Our initial organisation started in 1999 with Nick Wale; a Nature Conservationist passionate about creating strong, healthy communities.
-Shortly before taking the leap to go freelance, Nick had struggled with a period of ME and had focused on finding healing through spending long periods of time immersed in the Natural World; this experience inspired Nick to training in 2002 and become one of the cities (perhaps one of the country's) first independent Forest School Practitioners, ensuring that he continued to spend as much of his day in Nature as possible.
+Shortly before taking the leap to go freelance, Nick had struggled with a period of ME and had focused on finding healing through spending long periods of time immersed in the Natural World; this experience inspired Nick to train in 2002 and become one of the cities (perhaps one of the country's) first independent Forest School Practitioners, ensuring that he continued to spend as much of his day in Nature as possible.

 In 2004, Nick met Afric Crossan.
 Afric was a Primary Teacher who had recently trained in Forest School pedagogy.
 Afric's autistic son was very young at the time and she was astounded by the therapeutic benefits the Natural World had on her son's anxiety levels.
 Through her own experiences in taking her son to find comfort and delight in Nature she developed a vision to use Forest School as an intervention tool, to reach and engage with children who have found themselves marginalised within school and social communities.
 At this point, Forest Schools Birmingham was born and we moved from being independent practitioners to a collective.